 At Southampton International Boat Show Limited we are committed to respecting and protecting your privacy.
-We are the organiser of Southampton International Boat Show Ltd (the “Show”).
-Our company name is Southampton International Boat Show Limited, company number 1247541 and our registered office address is Marine House, Thorpe Lea Road, TW20 8BF, and for the purposes of data protection laws in the UK we are the data “controller”.
+We are the organiser of the Southampton International Boat Show (the “Show”).
+Our company name is Southampton International Boat Show Limited (we, us, or our), company number 1247541 and our registered office address is Tagus House, 9 Ocean Way, Southampton SO14 3TJ, and for the purposes of data protection laws in the UK we are the data “controller”.

-This Policy explains when and why we collect personal data, how we use it, the circumstances where we may disclose it to others and how we ensure its kept safe.
+This Policy explains when and why we collect personal data, how we use it, the circumstances where we may disclose it to others and how we ensure it is kept safe.
 We may make changes to this Policy, so please check back here from time to time to make sure you are happy with any changes.
-If you have any questions regarding our privacy practices or this Policy, please feel free to send us an email to firstname.lastname@example.org or by writing to us at: Data Protection, Southampton International Boat Show, Marine House, Thorpe Lea Road, TW20 8BF.
+If you have any questions regarding our privacy practices or this Policy, including any requests to exercise your legal rights, please feel free to send us an email to [email protected] or by writing to us at: Data Protection, Southampton International Boat Show, Tagus House, 9 Ocean Way, Southampton SO14 3TJ.

 Personal data means any information about an individual from which that person can be identified.
 It does not include data where your identity has been removed or which not associated with or linked to your personal data (anonymous data).